Skip to content

 Pathways to Inclusive Heath Care Program

-This post-baccalaureate training program is designed for motivated individuals planning to pursue an advanced degree in a health care profession and who wish to be at the forefront of the future healthcare workforce, uniquely trained and positioned to address the unmet healthcare needs of persons diagnosed with ID, ASD, and/or NDD.
+This post-baccalaureate training program is designed for motivated individuals planning to pursue an advanced degree in a health care profession and who wish to be at the forefront of the future healthcare workforce, uniquely trained and positioned to address the unmet healthcare needs of persons diagnosed with ID, ASD and/or other neurodevelopmental disabilities (NDD)

-During this nine-month training program, Scholars are taught to work and support persons with IDD/NDD and ASD through:
+During this nine-month training program, Interns are taught to work and support persons with ID, ASD. and/or NDD through:

 • field experience within day habilitation/community-based day support programs or private school serving youth with IDD/ASD and/or NDD

-• clinical observations of interdisciplinary team assessments and shadowing health care professionals serving persons with IDD/ASD and/or NDD.
+• clinical observations of interdisciplinary team assessments and shadowing health care professionals serving persons with ID,ASD and/or NDD.

 • coursework covering core curriculum domains of